github/codeql/docs/language/learn-ql/python/functions.rst

 Functions are key building blocks of Python code bases.
 You can find functions and identify calls to them using syntactic classes from the standard CodeQL library.

 These examples use the standard CodeQL class `Function <https://help.semmle.com/qldoc/python/semmle/python/Function.qll/type.Function$Function.html>`__.
-For more information, see :doc:`Introducing the Python libraries <introduce-libraries-python>`.
+For more information, see ":doc:`Introducing the Python libraries <introduce-libraries-python>`."

 Finding all functions called "get..."
 -------------------------------------